dalmo1991/superflexPy/doc/components.rst

 are "taken" from the last element.

-The order of elements inside each layer defines how they are connected: the first element of a layer (e.g. E2 in the schematic) will transfer its outputs to the first element of the downstream layer (e.g. E4); the second element of a layer (e.g. E3) will transfer its outputs to the second element of the downstream layer (e.g. T), and so on.
+The order of elements inside each layer defines how they are connected: the first element of a layer (e.g. element E2 in the schematic) will transfer its outputs to the first element of the downstream layer (e.g. element E4); the second element of a layer (e.g. element E3) will transfer its outputs to the second element of the downstream layer (e.g. element T), and so on.

-When the output of an element is split between multiple downstream elements (e.g. E1 is intended to provide its outputs to E2 and E3) an additional intermediate layer with a splitter is needed.
-In this case the splitter S has two downstream elements (E2 and E3); the framework will route the first group of outputs of the splitter to E2 and the second group of outputs to E3.
+When the output of an element is split between multiple downstream elements an additional intermediate layer with a splitter is needed.
+For example, element E1 is intended to provide its outputs to elements E2 and E3.
+In this case the splitter S has two downstream elements (E2 and E3); the framework will route the first group of outputs of the splitter to element E2 and the second group of outputs to element E3.

 Whenever there is a "gap" in the structure, a transparent element should be used to fill the gap.
-In the example, the output of E3 is combined with the output of E4.
+In the example, the output of element E3 is combined with the output of element E4.
 Since these elements belong to different layers, making this connection directly would create a gap in Layer 3.
 This problem is solved by specifying a transparent element in Layer 3, i.e., in the same layer as element E4.

-Finally, since the unit must have a single element in its last layer, the outputs of E4 and T must be collected using a Junction.
+Finally, since the unit must have a single element in its last layer, the outputs of elements E4 and T must be collected using the junction J.

 Each element is aware of its expected number of upstream and downstream elements.
 For example, a reservoir must have a single upstream element and a